danieldanielecki/DEX-TON-Contest/README.md

 We used Typescript+React+Redux stack with a small help of Bootstrap and Sass.
 Express was used to mock our data.

-When considering the design options, we focused on the ton.org site, UI of standard wallets and bridge.
+When considering the design options, we focused on the ton.org site, UI of standard wallets and bridge, as well as Responsive Web Design.

-## Pool Statistics page

-Take a look on https://info.uniswap.org/#/pools

 ## Brand assets